pylayers/pylayers/doc/modules/index.rst

 This reference manual details functions, modules, and objects included in PyLayers, describing what they are and what they do.

-For learning how to use PyLayers, see also :ref:`usermanual`.
+For learning how to use PyLayers, see also :doc:`usermanual`.

 .. toctree::